IvorySQL/Ivory-www/blog/2022-5-17-linux/index.md

-## Unloading
+## Uninstall

-Compile-install is compile-uninstall.
+If required IvorySQL can be uninstalled by compiling and uninstalling.

 ### 6.1 Backing Up Data

-The data directory is under "/ ivorysQL /1.2/data", so we can protect the directory well, it is best to stop the database service after backup.
+The data directory is under "/ ivorysQL /1.2/data", so we can protect the directory, It is recomended to stop the database service and make a backup.